xmake-io/xmake/README.md

 ####donate

 xmake is a personal open source project, its development needs your help.
-If you would like to support the development of xmake, welcome to donate we.
+If you would like to support the development of xmake, welcome to donate us.

 Thanks!